 Historically, there have been many different proposals to measure diversity in various fields, including statistics, biology, economy, and computer science.
 However, there is no universal measure to quantify the diversity of the ``types" of entities or elements in a population~\cite{page_diversity_2011}.
 Additionally, in the context of discrete optimization the notion of the types of solutions is not well-defined within the configuration space.
-Measures of variations such as the standard deviation are typically defined over a single parameter/attribute (e.g., residual energy), but they do not address diversity in the types of entities~\cite{page_diversity_2011}.
+Measures of variations such as the standard deviation are typically defined over a single parameter or attribute (e.g., residual energy), but they do not address diversity in the types of entities~\cite{page_diversity_2011}.
 Such diversity can be captured by generalized entropy measures encompassing the Simpson diversity index~\cite{simpson_measurement_1949} and Renyi or Shannon entropy~\cite{spellerberg_tribute_2003} as special cases.
-Entropy measures do not have a build-in notation of distance among the types of solutions.
+Entropy measures, however, do not have a build-in notation of distance among the types of solutions.
 Thus, as we show here, one has to introduce an acceptable metric to estimate the number of independent (pure) states within the desired approximation ratio.

-Traditionally, certain measures such as Weitzmann diversity~\cite{weitzman_diversity_1992}, which defines the distance as the minimal number of links that connect two elements/solutions in tree-like graphs, have been widely used in ecology and economy.
-However, constructing meaningful tree-like structures is hard within configuration space, and these measures could lead to overestimating the diversity in our case.
-This difficulty in estimating diversity is due to exponentially dense sets of closely related solutions in various basins of attractions or pure states that could form a hierarchical structure~\cite{mezard_information_2009}, or the existence of a few extremely eccentric solutions.
+Traditionally, certain measures such as Weitzmann diversity~\cite{weitzman_diversity_1992}, which defines the distance as the minimal number of links that connect two elements or solutions in treelike graphs, have been widely used in ecology and economy.
+However, constructing meaningful treelike structures is hard within configuration space, and these measures could lead to overestimating the diversity in our case.
+This difficulty in estimating diversity is due to exponentially dense sets of closely related solutions in various basins of attractions (pure states) that could form a hierarchical structure~\cite{mezard_information_2009}, or the existence of a few extremely eccentric solutions.
 The challenges of local stochastic solvers, such as parallel tempering, for a fair sampling of the degenerate ground states of Ising models, have been recently studied in Ref.~\cite{zhu_fair_2019}.